What are Nutrient Reference Values?

 The reviews were based on assessment of the applicability of the recently developed US:Canadian Dietary Reference Intakes (FNB:IOM 1997, 1998a,b, 2000a,b, 2001, 2002, 2004) to Australia and New Zealand, with reference to recommendations from other countries such as the UK (1991, 2003), Germany:Austria:Switzerland (DACH recommendations 2002) and from key organisations such as the FAO:WHO (2001).

 In 2011, the Department of Health, in consultation with the New Zealand Ministry of Health commissioned a scoping study for undertaking a review of the 2006 NRVs.
 This resulted in the development of the 2015 Methodological Framework to guide nutrient reviews.
 In order to test the Framework, three priority nutrients; fluoride, sodium and iodine, were chosen for review.
-The scope of the fluoride review was limted to an AI and UL for infants and young children.
+The scope of the fluoride review was limited to the AI and UL for infants and young children while the sodium review was limited to the SDT and UL for adults.

 Further NRVs will be reviewed in an ongoing manner as resources allow.
 The Methodological Framework for the review of NRVs states criteria for triggering reviews of the NRVs, allowing for a responsive updating of targeted priority nutrients.
 Supporting materials including any literature reviews and evidence summaries will accompany each revision and detail the processes for preparing NRVs.